Augustus Tolton: Education and seminary

 After settling in the shanty town known as "The Negro Quarter" in Quincy, Illinois, which then included an estimated 300 fellow Free Negroes, Martha, Augustus, and Charley began working at the Harris Tobacco Company, where they made cigars.

 Martha enrolled her son in a local segregated public school named after Abraham Lincoln, where Tolton was placed in a class with much younger children and is believed to have been bullied by the older students.
 His first attempt to enter Catholic school, at St. Boniface downtown, was met with racist opposition, and he withdrew within a month.

-After Charley's death at the age of ten, Augustine met Peter McGirr, a Catholic priest from Fintona, County Tyrone who had grown up in a nearby Irish-American farming community.
+After Charley's death at the age of ten, Tolton met Peter McGirr, a Catholic priest from Fintona, County Tyrone who had grown up in a nearby Irish-American farming community.
 McGirr took Tolton under his wing and arranged for him to attend St. Lawrence's (later known as St. Peter's) Catholic School during the winter months when the tobacco factory was closed.
 The priest's decision was controversial in the parish.
 Despite being treated well by the priests and the nuns, many of McGirr's parishioners objected to a Black student attending their children's school.
 McGirr held fast and allowed Tolton to continue studying there.
 Tolton received his First Communion and confirmation from Bishop Peter Joseph Baltes of the Diocese of Alton at St. Peter's Church on June 12, 1870, which is when the Chisley family's first use of their new surname Tolton appears in existing records.
 Even though runaway slaves routinely adopted new surnames to protect themselves from possible recapture, exactly why the Chisley family selected the last name Tolton remains unknown.
-Augustus Tolton graduated from St. Peter's school in 1872.
+Tolton graduated from St. Peter's school in 1872.

 In 1874, a 20-year old Tolton was recruited to assist two local German-American priests in an effort to found a tuition free Catholic school for the children of Quincy's Black community.
 The school became so popular that the School Sisters of Notre Dame sent a professed nun and a postulant from Milwaukee to help teach at the school.
 One of the Sisters wrote at the time, "The older pupils studied the Catechism so diligently that the Holy Sacraments could be administered to them -- surely the new school's sweetest and most beneficial fruit..."

 Even though African-American Baptist and Methodist ministers objected after seven students were baptized into the Catholic Church during the first year and succeeded by 1880 in forcing the Diocese to close the school down, Tolton always recalled this time in his life fondly.
 He later wrote, "I was a poor slave boy but the priests of the Church did not disdain me ...
 It was through one of them that I stand before you this day ... it was through the direction of a Sister of Notre Dame, Sister Herlinda, that I learned to interpret the Ten Commandments, and then I saw for the first time the glimmering light of truth and the majesty of the Church."